Chase-san/GCM4-BT81X-EVE3/README.md

 This performs all actions needed to run and access the device.
 Display hardware specific code is stored here.

-### bt81x_device.h / bt81x_device.cpp
+### device.h / device.cpp
-The BT81X Device file is used to expose certain parts of the device code to the library code.
+The device file is used to expose certain parts of the device code to the library code.
 This handles logging, SPI, and digital pins.
 This allows the library to run without specialized knowledge of it's host device.

 ## Functionality